ASB Bank: History

 ASB was established in 1847 as the Auckland Savings Bank.
-The first meeting was held in the store of Campbell and Brown, and was attended by John Logan Campbell, Dr John Johnson, Rev Thomas Buddle, John Jermyn Symonds, John MacDougall, David Graham (a brother of Robert Graham), Robert Appleyard Fitzgerald, Thomas Forsaith, John Israel Montefiore, James Dilworth, Alexander Kennedy, and William Smellie Graham.

-During the 1980s the association of savings banks amalgamated the local savings banks throughout New Zealand with ASB at their head, and adopted the name, ASB Trust Bank.
+The first meeting was held in the store of Campbell and Brown, and was attended by John Logan Campbell, Dr John Johnson, Rev Thomas Buddle, John Jermyn Symonds, John MacDougall, David Graham (a brother of Robert Graham), Robert Appleyard Fitzgerald, Thomas Forsaith, John Israel Montefiore, James Dilworth, Alexander Kennedy, and William Smellie Graham.During the 1980s the association of savings banks amalgamated the local savings banks throughout New Zealand with ASB at their head, and adopted the name, ASB Trust Bank.
 In 1986, ASB withdrew from the Trust Bank and in 1987 became a full-fledged commercial bank under the name, ASB Bank.
 In 1988, the Government passed the Trustee Banks Restructuring Act, which enabled ASB to become a public company.
 In 1989, the owner of the bank, ASB Community Trust, sold 75% of the shares to Commonwealth Bank.
 In 1994, ASB purchased and amalgamated Westland Bank, another former savings bank, located on the South Island's west coast, which enabled it to operate on a truly national basis.
 In 1999, ASB Group acquired Sovereign Limited, a life insurance company, and the retail stockbroking and fixed income operations of Warburg Dillon Read.
 In 2000, Commonwealth Bank bought the remaining 25% of ASB's shares from the Trust.
 In 2005 the bank changed the ASB Bank brand to ASB to reflect the more integrated financial services provider that it had become.

 In early July 2020, ASB announced that it would be closing nine branches while 25 branches would be moving to three day weeks due to a shift in demand for online services.
 The company will also hire 150 additional staff to provide specialist online support.
+In early October 2025, ASB Bank agreed to pay NZ$135.6 million to settle a lawsuit relating to alleged breaches of the Credit Contracts and Consumer Finance Act.

 Innovation

-The bank has won awards including NetGuide Award for best financial services site in 2006 and 2007, TUANZ Innovation Award for Financial Service in 2001, 2002, 2003 and 2005, and recently Canstar's inaugural annual 'Best Online Banking Award' in 2012.
+The bank has won awards including NetGuide Award for best financial services site in 2006 and 2007, TUANZ Innovation Award for Financial Service in 2001, 2002, 2003 and 2005, and Canstar's inaugural annual Best Online Banking Award in 2012.

 ASB launched pago in November 2006, which is an electronic payment service that allows anyone with a New Zealand bank account to send cleared funds via mobile phone or the internet to another person or participating retailer in real-time.
 The technology has not succeeded in the way ASB hoped, with very little use and virtually no significant updates since 2010.
 ASB Securities, launched in 1999, remains the largest online broker in New Zealand in terms of trading volume and active customers.

 The bank has found significant success by being the first to introduce innovative services and features to the New Zealand market.

 ASB was the first bank in New Zealand to offer: